InterACT Global Study Trip to Rwanda, 2025

 This trip will include daily Jewish learning, and can most likely be covered by Jewish learning funds, or a combination of Jewish learning and professional development funds.

-What is the timeline, when are pre- and post-trip webinars, and what are my commitments?
+When are pre- and post-trip webinars, and what are my other commitments?

-Participants would be required to attend one meeting at the Fall Institute in September during a meal or free time, plus 3 additional pre-trip webinars.
-There will be 1 post-trip webinar.
-The trip will be 6 days, not accounting for travel to and from Rwanda.
+Wexner participants are required to attend one meeting at the Fall Institute in September during a meal or free time.
+Other than than, all participants will be required to attend 3 mandatory pre-trip webinars and 1 mandatory post-trip webinar.

 Pre-trip meetings and webinar dates: